-In 2013, a physician-assisted dying bill with broader scope than the Oregon model, LD 1065, was considered and rejected in the legislature.
+In 2013, a physician-assisted dying bill with a broader scope than the Oregon model, LD 1065, was considered and rejected in the legislature.
 We approved of this down vote as the bill would have legalized euthanasia.

 In April 2015 Representatives Bobbi Beavers (D-South Berwick), Richard Campbell (R-Orrington), Kathleen Dillingham (R-Oxford), Denise Harlow (D-Portland), Brian Hubbell (D-Bar Harbor), Eric Jorgensen, (D-Portland), Diane Russell (D-Portland), Stephen Wood (R-Greene), as well as Senators Roger Katz (R-Kennebec/Augusta) and Dawn Hill (D-York) cross-filed SP 452 / LD 1270, An Act Regarding Patient-directed Care at the End of Life.
-The Joint Committee on Health and Human Services recommended that the bill ought not to pass 7 to 6 at working sessions on May 22.
-On June 15 the Maine House approved it 76-70, while the Senate voted 18-17 against the bill on June 15 and 16.
+The Joint Committee on Health and Human Services recommended that the bill ought not to pass 7 to 6 at working sessions on May 22 and May 29.
+On June 15 the Maine House approved the bill 76-70, while the Senate voted 18-17 against the bill on June 15 and 16.